GarethW1994/shoes_api/readme.md

 ##### MongoDB
 1. Install <a href="https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-mongodb-on-ubuntu-16-04"> MongoDB</a> (Note that this is for ubuntu-16-04    distributions)
-- After mongodb is set up and running the app will save all data in a database called `reg_numbers`.
+- After mongodb is set up
+running the app will save all data in a database called `reg_numbers`.

 ---